k-urtica/tints-and-shades/README.md

 - 🎚 Color can be generated with weighting in 0.1% increments
 - 🎨 Color codes can be entered from the color palette in addition to color codes
 - 😍 Some useful display options
-- 📋 Generated colors can be copied one by one or all at once
+- 📋 Copy colors easily with one click!

 ## 🔗 URL